WICG/webmonetization/docs/explainer.md

 and Receipt Nonce to include in those receipts to the WM Receiver.
 6. With the site's page still in focus, the browser begins initiating payments to the website at the calculated rate from the user's WM provider.
-> [Issue 17 - Support Streaming to Background Tabs](https://github.com/WICG/webmonetization/issues/17)<p>What about people listening to monetized music in a background tab?
+> [Issue 17 - Support Streaming to Background Tabs](https://github.com/WICG/webmonetization/issues/17)<p>What about people listening to monetized music in a background tab?</p>

 7. The WM provider sends the payment to the WM receiver.
 8. _(Optional)_ The WM receiver generates and sends a receipt to the WM